larsch/ocra/README.txt

 * Both console programs and desktop programs supported (no console will pop up with .rbw files).

-If you experience problems with Ocra or have found a bug, please use the tracker on the RubyForge project page http://rubyforge.org/projects/ocra/.
+If you experience problems with OCRA or have found a bug, please use the tracker on the RubyForge project page http://rubyforge.org/projects/ocra/.
 You are welcome to ask questions in the forums there aswell.